Perth Greater CBD Transport Plan

 CAT bus review

-Between October 2018 and January 2019, the Department of Transport and the Public Transport Authority reviewed the Perth CAT service.
+Between October 2018 and January 2019, the Department of Transport and the Public Transport Authority reviewed the Perth CAT service to identify how it could be further enhanced to better serve Perth’s nightlife sector and tourists.

 An online survey was open for the community to provide their thoughts about the service – what they liked and any changes they would like to see.
 Three community information sessions were held during the period, and four focus groups were run with current, infrequent and non-users of CAT services.